 When umbilical cord preservation is done right, stem cell banking uses can be many.
 Some of the noteworthy stem cell preservation benefits are:

-As a parent you should be aware of both stem cell banking pros and cons before making a decision.
+As a parent, you should be aware of both stem cell banking’s pros and cons before making a decision.

 Some of the advantages of cord blood banking are:

 A lot of research is being done in umbilical cord storage and cord blood benefits are on the rise.
-The advancement of technology has helped treat a number of otherwise hopeless diseases, with the help of these cells that were discarded as a waste, few years ago.
-With community banking and more people mentally opening up to helping others, this technology has a lot to offer us humans.
-A lot of people are willing to donate for research, which is helping doctors and scientists find new possibilities and uses of keeping cord blood.
+The advancement of technology has helped treat a number of otherwise hopeless diseases, with the help of these cells that were discarded as waste, a few years ago.
+With community banking and more people mentally opening up to helping others, this technology has a lot to offer us, humans.
+A lot of people are willing to donate for research, which is helping doctors and scientists find new possibilities and uses for keeping cord blood.

 Some of the diseases stem cell banking is expected to treat in the form of regenerative medicine are:

-Latest technological development is enabling labs to multiply one’s own stem cells to meet the requirement (an adult’s requirement is much more than what is collected at birth).
-Though this is very expensive, it shows one’s own stem cells can be used in the future treatments if needed, without having to depend on external sources.
+The latest technological development is enabling labs to multiply one’s own stem cells to meet the requirement (an adult’s requirement is much more than what is collected at birth).
+Though this is very expensive, it shows one’s own stem cells can be used in future treatments if needed, without having to depend on external sources.

-Yes, stem cell banking benefits is not limited to just the donor.
-It can used to treat diseases in many other children and adults too.
-If you are not keen on paying for it, you can always opt for the public umbilical cord banking rather than letting it go waste.
+Yes, stem cell banking benefits are not limited to just the donor.
+It can be used to treat diseases in many other children and adults too.
+If you are not keen on paying for it, you can always opt for public umbilical cord banking rather than letting it go to waste.

 The cost varies from company to company and also the length of the term you want to preserve the stem cells for.
-The public stem cell banking is run by the government and is free of cost.
+Public stem cell banking is run by the government and is free of cost.
 For private companies, please refer their website for various package options.

 Storage of umbilical cord and stem cell banking has saved a number of lives.
-With on-going research and new findings the possibilities of these cells helping fight more diseases is high.
-Even if a parent does not believe in stem cell therapy, they can donate the stem cells to the public banking or for research purposes.
+With ongoing research and new findings, the possibility of these cells helping fight more diseases is high.
+Even if a parent does not believe in stem cell therapy, they can donate the stem cells to public banking or for research purposes.